 Today, we know Plant One as Centennial College’s Bombardier Centre for Aerospace and Aviation.
 In 2019, the centre opened its doors to its first students, and it is quickly becoming a pillar of innovation for aviation and aerospace research.
 Two additional research centres are being developed at the University of Toronto and Ryerson University, and other industry partners have signed on to the project.

 The days of building and flying planes at Plant One might be over but by preserving and repurposing this building, Downsview continues to play a critical a role in Canadian aviation.

 65 and 75 Carl Hall Road

 Starting in the late 1920s, land in the Downsview area was used for airfields—Barker Field, the Canadian Express Airport and the Toronto Flying Club.
-In April 1929, the De Havilland Aircraft of Canada purchased 70 acres of farmland along Sheppard Avenue West, where they built their own airfield for commercial operations.
-They began with a staff of 35 in a 20,000-square-foot plant next to the railway (now 65 Carl Hall Road).
+In April 1929, the De Havilland Aircraft of Canada purchased 28 hectares (70 acres) of farmland along Sheppard Avenue West, where they built their own airfield for commercial operations.
+They began with a staff of 35 in a 1,858 square metre (20,000 square foot) plant next to the railway (now 65 Carl Hall Road).